University of Birmingham (2009-2013), Benjamin Britten High School (2004-2009)

 University of Birmingham

-Favourite thing to do in science I like finding order in chaos; like when you look at some measurements of a star that look completely random, then with a little mathematical trickery you find a planet orbiting it.
+Favourite thing to do in my job I like finding order in chaos; like when you look at some measurements of a star that look completely random, then with a little mathematical trickery you find a planet orbiting it.